Skip to Content

 With an electric mixer on medium speed, beat 1 cup of butter and sugar until fluffy.
 Beat in egg, then milk.
 Stir in the flour mixture.

-Mixing the wet and dry ingredients together
+Mixing the egg and wet ingredients together

 Using moist fingers, press into the bottom of a pan.
 Bake until the edges are golden for 20-25 minutes.
 Let it cool completely.

-Spread the remaining frosting over the cookie.
 Cut 12 white candy melts in half.
-Press candy melts onto frosting for bunny heads and ears.
+Press whole candy melts (flat side up) into the frosting and 2 half

 Yield: 12 Dessert Bars